How Many Ways Can Employees Cheat When Clocking In?

 Employee time theft takes many forms and can be defined as whenever employees are on the clock but not on-the-job.

 Despite every intention to build an honest equitable employee base, employee time theft persists as an ongoing payroll and productivity issue for many organizations.

 According to one study recently conducted by Software Advice, a trusted resource for software buyers that provides detailed reviews and research on thousands of software applications, 43 percent of hourly workers surveyed admitted to exaggerating the amount of time they worked during their shifts.
 25 percent of those surveyed say they reported more hours than they actually worked 76-100 percent of the time.

-The following are some ways employees cheat when clocking in, or, on-the-job:
+Ways employees cheat when clocking in, or, on-the-job

 - Recording inaccurate times

 - Conducting personal activities on the clock

 - Slowing down the work pace to create overtime

 - Abuse of sick days and vacation time

 - Deliberately coming in early and leaving late